 #4 Environment where temp changes rather dramatically = second story of barn

 The barn certainly sees temp swings.
 The second story is uninsulated and has a black roof.
 In the winter I often heat the barn by 60 or more degrees in just a few hours and in the summer temps on the second floor can exceed 120F and nights might be 45-50F.
 The swings are actually far wider than that of our boat seen right outside the window, and this is due to the black asphalt roof.

 In order to make this as real world as possible I used a real boats fuel tank, a standard 5/8" vent hose and vented it to the exterior.
 Forget jars or simulated tanks, when you have a real tank, why not use it.
 I also placed it as close to our actual boat as I could.

 Over the last 14 months the low temp was -17F and the highest recorded temp was 131F.
 The barn has no insulation on the second floor thus the 131F temp.

-We also live about 150' from Casco Bay/ the Atlantic Ocean so the humidity here is pretty intense.
+Our boat (when stored), barn and home are approx 100' from Casco Bay/ the Atlantic Ocean so the humidity here is pretty intense.